 Although cedar is lightweight, it is considered a very stable wood and heavy-duty because it can withstand humid environments and other harsh environmental elements .
-Hence, you can utilize it in your outdoor projects and even wood carving.

 Moreover, according to studies, cedar furniture is almost as strong as oak, making it ideal for floorings, deckings, or any solid outdoor furniture.